-If Mr. Columb's employment is terminated without cause, he would be entitled to receive for a period of 18 months plus one additional month for every completed year of service from March 7, 2017 up to a maximum of 24 months: (a) his base salary, (b) his target STIP bonus, (c) participation in the Corporation-leased car program, and (d) his health care and dental benefits, participation in the employee/family assistance program and pension accrual.
-Mr. Columb would also be entitled to certain incentive payments and share-based settlements applicable to the period prior to the termination date, as provided for under the terms of the STIP and LTIP, and under the terms of certain performance appreciation rights granted to Mr. Columb in January 2017.
-Upon termination, Mr. Columb would be subject to certain non-competition and confidentiality undertakings.
+If Mr. Ramier's employment is terminated without cause, he would be entitled to receive for a period of 22 months plus one additional month for every completed year of service from January 1, 2022, up to a maximum of 24 months: (a) his base salary, (b) his target STIP bonus, (c) participation in the Corporation-leased car program, and (d) his health care and dental benefits, participation in the employee/family assistance program and pension accrual.
+Mr. Ramier would also be entitled to certain incentive payments and share-based settlements applicable to the period prior to the termination date, as provided for under the terms of the STIP and LTIP.
+Upon termination, Mr. Ramier would be subject to certain non-competition and confidentiality undertakings.